HotblackDesiato/collabware/README.md

 Collabware consists of a number of Eclipse projects/OSGi bundles which fall into 3 tiers: Core, Shell and Applications.

 Core:
 * core.api: Provides Interfaces and classes shared between other parts of collabware.
-As such it provides abstractions for Documents, Operations a Transformation
+As such it provides abstractions for Documents, Operations and Transformation

 * core.model: Implements a graph-based Document (provided by collabware.api) and the corresponding Operations and Transformation.